If you are new to Web Linking, please see the following articles:

 I'm connected to a Web Linking channel and I'm not typing, but there are words appearing in the browser page for that channel. --OR-- It seems another transcriber is typing into my channel!

 If two transcribers are simultaneously connected to the same Web Linking channel, the status bar in the lower right-hand corner of the TypeWell Premium Transcriber window should display "T2."
-The only way for another transcriber to gain access to your Web Linking channel is by adding that channel to his/her TypeWell program, using the teaming name.
+The only way for another transcriber to gain access to your Web Linking channel is by adding that channel to their TypeWell program, using the teaming name.